-• Early Literacy (based firmly within the area of phonics) covers early literacy skills from Reception into Year 2.
-This area is considered to have key approaches within their own right and therefore is detailed in a separate policy - Early Literacy (Phonics)
+- Early Literacy (based firmly within the area of phonics) covers early literacy skills from Reception into Year 2.
+This area is considered to have key approaches within their own right and therefore is detailed in a separate policy Early Literacy (Phonics) - Reading from Year 2 to Year 6 where the focus changes from fluency to comprehension - Writing Mechanics from Year 2 to Year 6, focusing upon the Grammar, Punctuation and Spelling Elements - Writing Composition from Year 2 to Year 6, focusing upon the text structure and creativity - Speaking and Listening across the curriculum

-The scope of this policy is seen more to cover the teaching of English from Year 2 to Year 6, once basic literacy skills have been developed, with the following further distinct areas of focus:
+The scope of this policy is seen more to cover the teaching of English from Year 2 to Year 6, once basic early literacy skills have been developed.